Should We Write Code for LLMs Now?

 My Actual Position

-But the "code is for humans" argument implicitly assumes humans are reading code unassisted.
-That's already false.
-Engineers in 2025 read code with AI assistants.
-They ask Claude to explain a function.
+The "code is for humans" argument implicitly assumes humans are reading code unassisted, and that's already false.
+Engineers in 2025 ask Claude to explain a function.
 They use Copilot to navigate unfamiliar codebases.
 The "human reader" is increasingly a human-plus-LLM system.
+Optimizing for the LLM component of that system isn't optimizing against humans, it's optimizing for the actual workflow humans use.

 Practical Implications for Code Review